 All the above listed cost transactions are automatically captured in PMWeb cost ledger module.
 The cost ledger repository provides the real-time, single version of the truth and trustworthy cost data that is consumed by PMWeb cost worksheet module to create unlimited number of spreadsheets to report the project’s cost and financial status in any desired form and format.
 The cost worksheet allows adding the different cost data fields and use mathematical formulas to create new calculated fields such as revised budget, revised contract, projected contract among others.
 The cost worksheet can be exported to MS Excel if needed for further analysis and reporting.

 The same real-time, single version of the truth and trustworthy cost data captured using some of PMWeb out of the box cost management modules is also used to create the reports and dashboards to monitor and evaluate a project, program or a portfolio of projects in any desired form and format.
-PMWeb comes ready with more than 150 forms, reports and dashboards with many of those designed to report on PMWeb cost management modules.
+As a comprehensive construction project management software, reports and dashboards with many of those designed to report on PMWeb cost management modules.
 Of course, there is no limit to the additional new forms, reports and dashboards that can be created to meet other project owner own cost management reporting as well as using data visualization and business intelligence tools like MS Power BI to create interactive cost reports and dashboards.